SAQ

 Q. So what photography has an effect on what you do?

 A. None in particular.
-Anything I like I will take onboard for any reason I fancy and leave the rest behind.
-That might make me a dilettante in academia’s eyes but I’m too old to care.
-I enjoy photography as an art form in my case quite simply.
-I can’t concern myself now with other people’s concerns about what I do and their personal vision of what they think photography should be.
+Anything I like, photographic or not, I will take on board for any reason I fancy and leave the rest behind.
+That might make me a dilettante in academia’s eyes but I’m too old to worry about that.
+I enjoy photography as an art form quite simply.
+I can’t take on other people’s concerns about what I do and their personal vision of what they think photography should be.

-Q. What do you recommend if I wanted to start.
+Q. What do you recommend if I wanted to start in photography.

 A. I don’t.
 Everybody should go their own way.
 That’s the beauty of it all.
-Anybody who is into portraiture, for example, would obviously not ask me for obvious reasons; I haven’t a clue and I don’t care.
+Anybody who is into portraiture, for example, would obviously not ask me; I haven’t a clue and I don’t care.
 But I would definitely encourage them to pursue it though and take the path that feels right for them.
 Any other way could cause unnecessary conflict.

 Q. What about equipment?

 A. Charles Fort once said “One measures a circle, beginning anywhere” and he was right.
-Mobile phone, 10 x 8 stand camera, cardboard pinhole camera, Polaroid, 35 mm film, medium format digital.
+Mobile phone, 10 x 8 stand camera, cardboard pinhole camera, Polaroid, 35 mm film, medium format digital, it’s all good fun!
 Beg it or borrow it first and go on from there.
-The magic is automatic in all cases.
+The magic is automatic and guaranteed in all cases.
 Any image is an image to get started!
 Later on you can consider all the posh stuff, if that’s where your aim is.

 Q. That doesn’t add up to much as advice or help.
 There must be something you can offer?